 - exposure to toxic substances, such as lead, during infancy and childbirth

-- the mother smoking or drinking during pregnancy
+- maternal smoking or drinking during pregnancy

 - a low birth weight